kc01-8/photoshopCClinux/README.md

 * works on any Linux distribution

 ## :warning: Requirements
-1- use a 64bit edition of your distro
+1- A 64bit Operating System

-2- Prequisite packages
+2- The following packages packages
 * `wine`
 * `wine64`
 * `winetricks`